mfarzami/plant-database-website/design-plan/design-journey.md

 Note in milestone 3: I thought I would use this query in the beginning to display the data, but then I realized I actually used this for filtering to filter by the tag_id in my tags table.

 Note in final submission: Upon looking at this query's result in sqlite I realized that it wasn't giving me a helpful database.
-I plan to use this query instead for filtering:
+I plan to use this query instead for filtering and only sometimes for displaying information:

 SELECT
 	plants.plant_name AS 'plant_name',